garibaldyMartinez/angular-learn/README.md

 # angular-learn

-This Project is a subset of Miscroservice course
+This Project is a subset of Miscroservice course.